Anaba955/Clock-and-Angles/Programs/Prepbuddy and Socks/README.md

 #PrepBuddy and Socks

 PrepBuddy is getting late for college.
 She is looking for a matching pair of socks from a box full of socks.
-In the worst-case scenario, how many socks should PrepBuddy remove from her drawer until she finds a matching pair.
+In the worst-case scenario, how many socks should PrepBuddy remove from her drawer until she finds a matching pair?

 Input format
 The first line contains the number of test cases T. Next T lines contain an integer N indicating the total pairs of socks in the drawer.